KSP-ModularManagement/ModuleManagerWatchDog/KNOWN_ISSUES.md

 This is my personal fork of Module Manager, aiming to fix some non functional bugs while keeping compatibility with the original Module Manager.

 * Advantages
-	+ Slightly faster, mainly on systems with less memory
+	+ Slightly faster, mainly on systems with less memory available and a lot of patches.
 	+ Way better logging
-		- But still lacking a thing or two.
+		- But still lacking some features.
-	+ Some fix from small annoyances or bugs, as long it doesn't breaks compatibility with the upstream.
+	+ Some fixes from small annoyances or bugs, as long they doesn't break compatibility with the upstream.
 	+ It works on every KSP Version from 1.4.x to the latest
 		- KSP 1.3.1 and 1.2.2 are work in progress, to be released soon.
 * Disadvantages